springinnovate/nci_ndr_2021/README.md

+THIS REPO HAS BEEN DEPRECATED IN FAVOR OF GLOBAL PIPELINE: https://github.com/therealspring/ndr_plus_global_pipeline

 This is the nci ndr that followed the cbd ndr implementation, fixing an issue with not filling in the edges of watersheds.

 We are just calling the model within inspring.ndr_plus.ndr_plus import ndr_plus